Another Assam MLA dies due to COVID-19 | Politics

 In a condolence message, Chief Minister Himanta Biswa Sarma said, ''I deeply mourn the untimely demise of Tamulpur MLA Leho Ram Boro.
 He was a dedicated politician and his going away is a big loss for the state.''
 Sarma directed ministers U G Brahma and Ashok Singhal to be present at the funeral as representatives of the state government.

-Former Chief Minister Sarbananda Sonowal also expressed his ''deep anguish at the untimely demise of the UPPL legislator who will be remembered for his community services''.
+Former Chief Minister Sarbananda Sonowal also expressed his ''deep anguish at the untimely demise of the UPPL legislator'' and said he will be remembered for his community services.

 Bodoland Territorial Council chief Pramod Boro also condoled the demise of the legislator and said his death was a ''great loss for the Tamulpur region and the entire UPPL family''.